Whether you work for a Fortune 500 company or an evolving startup, marketers are busy folks — swamped, actually.

 3) Don’t Forget About Existing Customers

-- Immediately send them a confirmation email thanking them for the sale and letting them know when and how they’ll be receiving their product.
+Immediately sending them a confirmation email thanking them for the sale and letting them know when and how they’ll be receiving their product.

-- Once the product ships, send another email letting the customer know an estimated arrival time along with a tracking number.
+Once the product ships, sending another email letting the customer know an estimated arrival time along with a tracking number.

 Every company scores and prioritizes their leads differently, but all organizations should have a threshold for determining a marketing qualified lead (MQL) and a protocol for passing those MQLs to Sales.
 Once a prospect meets that threshold (whether by opening an email, visiting a webpage, or clicking on a paid ad), you should send an automated trigger email to the prospect that invites them to take a more dedicated action like scheduling a call or booking a demo.
 By this point, the prospect should be extremely familiar with your brand, educated about your products and service lines, and even doing some competitive research, which means now is the time to take this relationship to the next level.